MileHacker Logo

 • Drink plenty of bottled water to remain hydrated.

-• Wear a hat, sunglasses, plus airy clothing to protect from the sun.
+• Wear a hat, sunglasses, plus airy attire to protect from the sun.

-• Use insect repellent, particularly at night, to deter mosquitoes.
+• Use insect repellent, especially in the evenings, to deter mosquitoes.

 Consult your doctor for necessary vaccinations and malaria prophylaxis before travel.